MariamH78/CPU-Scheduler/README.md

 * Arrival time
 * Priority
 ---
-Below is a running example of live scheduling using the preemptive priority scheduler:
+Below is a running example of live scheduling using the preemptive priority scheduler, and note that `time` throughout the app is measured in `seconds`, the GIF is sped up:
 <p align="center"><img src=https://github.com/MariamH78/CPU-Scheduler/assets/99722575/9d503a58-1cbd-4d4f-9ddc-c02a7cf21aa5 width="600"></p>